renawuq/575-Final-project/README.md

 - **`cluster1-20termsize.cys`**:
   Similar to `cluster0-20termsize.cys`, this file contains the visualization of Enrichment analysis results for **cluster 1**, also produced using gProfiler and visualized in Cytoscape.

-## Image

-This folder contains images generated from the code.
-These visualizations will help you interpret the analysis results, including plots for DGE, clustering, and enrichment analysis.